Shajar87/Python-Projects/Zomato Bangalore Restaurants EDA README.md

-## Project: Zomato Bangalore Restaurants Project
+## Project: Bangalore-Based Restaurants EDA
 ### About The Project
 **Tool used: Python**